 Maps and Atlases

-The collection of maps focuses on the United States, although there are maps of all parts of the world that were printed in the United States.
-The size of the collection is about 10,000 items.
+The Society's collection of 10,000 maps focuses primarily on the United States, although there are maps representing all parts of the world.
 The strengths of the collection are maps of New England of the eighteenth and nineteenth centuries and, more specifically, maps of Massachusetts.
-In 1910, the New England Historic Genealogical Society placed its collection of maps on deposit at AAS; AAS purchased this collection in 1992.
+AAS is in the process of cataloging and digitizing its cartographic holdings.

 The atlas collection consists of about 650 volumes, dating from the late sixteenth century to the early twentieth century.
 Although there are many world atlases, the focus of the collection is atlases of the United States, particularly New England.
 There are atlases designed for school use as well as folio volumes devoted to maps of particular states, counties, and cities.
-The entire collection has been catalogued and access to this collection can be achieved by using the genre heading "Atlases."
+The entire collection has been cataloged in the General Catalog.